-Setup DataKeeper Cluster Edition On 2 Amazon EC2 Servers
+Set Up DataKeeper On Two Amazon EC2 Servers

-You need to setup a few things in before you can put DataKeeper Cluster Edition on two Amazon EC2 servers.
-The first thing that you need to setup is an Active Directory domain, or at least extend the Active Directory domain from your office to your Amazon EC2 servers.
-Now, this requirement isn’t actually a requirement of the DataKeeper Cluster Edition software, but it is a requirement of Microsoft Windows Failover Clustering.
+You need to configure a few things before you can install DataKeeper Cluster Edition on two Amazon EC2 servers.
+The first thing you need to set up is an Active Directory (AD) domain (or at least you need to extend the AD domain from your office to your Amazon EC2 servers).
+This isn’t actually a requirement of the DataKeeper Cluster Edition software; it’s a requirement of Microsoft Windows failover clustering.

-When setting up the two virtual machines that you wish to cluster, it's required that the drive letters and the disk sizes of the two machines be the same.
-Using identical drive letters is again a Microsoft requirement as the SQL Server needs to have the same drive configuration on both nodes of the cluster.
+When you set up the two virtual machines (VMs) that you want to cluster, the drive letters and the disk sizes of the two machines must be the same.
+Using identical drive letters is a Microsoft requirement because the SQL Server instance needs to have the same drive configuration on both nodes of the cluster.

-The great thing with DataKeeper Cluster Edition is the fact that the SQL Server will perform at basically the same speed as the disk would perform without clustering and DataKeeper Cluster Edition installed.
-When it comes to getting the most speed out of your Amazon EC2 storage, DataKeeper Cluster Edition supports this as well.
-Getting this high level of performance is done in Amazon EC2 by adding many different disks to the server, then striping across those many disks in Windows using a RAID 0 stripe.
-This maximizes the amount of storage available to you in the Amazon EC2 virtual machine.
+The great thing about DataKeeper Cluster Edition is that the software won’t affect the performance of the SQL Server instance.
+When it comes to getting the most speed out of your Amazon EC2 storage, DataKeeper Cluster Edition supports high-speed performance as well.
+To achieve a high level of performance in Amazon EC2, you need to add many different disks to the server, then stripe across all those disks in Windows using a RAID 0 stripe.
+This approach maximizes the amount of storage available in the Amazon EC2 VM.

-Setting up stripes to work with DataKeeper Cluster Edition is just as easy as setting up for a single virtual list.
-Once the stripe has been created on each of the two nodes, simply install the DataKeeper Cluster Edition software on each machine and setup the mirroring.
-The configuration of DataKeeper Cluster Edition is simple because DataKeeper Cluster Edition works at the disk letter level, not at the "physical" device level. so the configuration is extremely easy to get through.
+Configuring stripes to work with DataKeeper Cluster Edition is just as easy as configuring a single virtual list.
+Once a stripe is created on each of the two nodes, simply install the DataKeeper Cluster Edition software on each machine and set up the mirroring.
+Configuring DataKeeper Cluster Edition is simple because the software works at the disk letter level, not at the physical device level.

 Build a Stretch Cluster in Amazon EC2

-Need to build a stretch cluster in Amazon EC2 because you want to be able to fail over from the U.S. East region (Northern Virginia) to the U.S. West region (Oregon)?
-That will require the ability to do asynchronous data movement between those two sites.
-DataKeeper Cluster Edition can handle that without issue, giving you the same level of functionality that you would have if you had two storage arrays: one in a data center in Virginia and one in a data center in Oregon.
+A stretch cluster in Amazon EC2 has the ability to fail over from the U.S. East region (Northern Virginia) to the U.S. West region (Oregon).
+However, a stretch cluster requires the ability to perform asynchronous data movement between the two sites.
+DataKeeper Cluster Edition can handle that movement without any issues, giving you the same level of functionality that having a storage array in each location would give you.